luokinging/workspace-cli/README.md

 - Rules Repo switches to `main` branch.
 - `commit` + `push` current workspace rules changes.
 - Automatically executes `pull origin main` (or merge) for Rules Repos in other workspaces.
+- Automatically executes `pull origin main` (or merge) for Rules Repos in other workspaces.
+- **Expand Folder**: If `workspace_expand_folder` is configured, contents of that folder in Rules Repo will be expanded (copied) to the root of all workspaces, ensuring consistent configuration (e.g., for AI agents).
 - Returns to the current workspace's Feature branch.

 #### Scenario 9: View Workspace Status